Important Policies and Information for Families

 If your child is not feeling well during Religious School, we will make every effort to contact you, your caregiver or emergency contact.
 No teacher or staff member is allowed to dispense medication of any kind.

 Larchmont Temple Religious School strives to be a nut-aware community.
 Please remember that there are members of the community with nut allergies.
 We therefore ask that you and your children refrain from bringing in food with nut ingredients; those having snacks with nuts in them will be asked to finish their snack outside the building before entering and will be asked to wash their hands.
-Food ordered for Religious School events will not contain nut ingredients and there will usually be an email to you with ingredient/vendor information.
+Food ordered for Religious School events will not contain nut ingredients and there will usually be an email to you with ingredient/vendor information if you have let us know your child has an allergy.
 Please note that the temple office and other events at the synagogue may have food that contain nuts present.
-If your child has a food allergy, please make sure to be in touch with Rabbi Rudin to review the allergy and emergency protocols –especially if your child has an epi-pen.
+If your child has a food allergy, please make sure to be in touch with Rabbi Rudin to review the allergy and emergency protocols – especially if your child has an epi-pen.

 Fire and Lockdown Drills

 Fire drills will occur at the beginning and in the middle of the year and basic lockdown procedures will be explained to our learners on the opening day.
-In the event that we must evacuate the building, Larchmont Temple learners will be brought to The French American School.
+In the event that we must evacuate the building, Larchmont Temple learners will be brought to The French American School located at 111 Larchmont Avenue.
+If the French American school is also on lockdown or not available for other reasons, learners will be brought to St. John's Episcopal Church at 4 West Foundation Square.
 Teachers will bring class lists with emergency contact information with them to all drills and an evacuation.
 If possible, we will contact you through our OneCallNow text messaging and email system.

 Kehilah Kedosha: A Respectful Community

 Please note that when your learner is at Religious School, he or she will be attending tefillah (worship) in the sanctuary and should dress respectfully.